Modify Recipes for a Heart-Healthy DietSkip to the navigation

 |1 can cream of chicken soup||1 can low-fat cream soup|

 |1 lb ground beef||1 lb ground turkey or 1 lb extra-lean ground beef (97% lean)|

 |6 oz tuna in oil||6 oz tuna in water|

 |1 cup chocolate chips||½ cup chocolate chips|

-To eat less fat, salt, and cholesterol, use the following tips while you cook.
+To eat less fat and salt, try these tips while you cook.